 We embrace the challenges of mitigating threats by invasive species and engage the public to join us through citizen science and stewardship opportunities that restore habitat and hone best practices.

 Address Animal Responses to Climate Change

-We are enhancing our understanding of the likely responses of animals to climate change to adjust management programs when appropriate, while also creating and testing innovative, new mitigation strategies.
+We are enhancing our understanding of the likely responses of animals to climate change to adjust management programs when appropriate, while also creating and testing innovative mitigation strategies.

 Connect People to Nature

-We provide opportunities for people to get their feet wet and hands dirty in a variety of long- and short-term citizen science opportunities like monitoring fish migrations, restoring local habitats, to tagging sharks.
+We provide opportunities for people to get their feet wet and hands dirty in a variety of long- and short-term citizen science opportunities like monitoring fish migrations, restoring local habitats and tagging sharks.

 Shedd’s scientists work in Chicago and around the world, building our understanding about species and ecosystems in need of protection.

 Shedd’s commitment to conservation and research has spurred the publication of dozens of studies in peer-reviewed scientific journals.